March 30, 2022

 BACK ON THE AZT

-It was after 1 p.m. now, so all of us were eager to just get hiking.
-Yet as we headed north, I was shocked to see the trail wasn’t completely covered in snow.
+When we stepped back on the trail just after 1 p.m., I was itching to begin hiking.
+And as we headed north, I was shocked to see that the trail wasn’t completely covered in snow.
 Maybe the delay in getting a hitch to the trailhead had worked in our favor!
 Half a day of sunshine at high elevation had seemed to melt off much of the new snow.

 Back at the trailhead

 The melting snow left the trail flooded and muddier than ever in places, which made our initial miles seem ridiculously slow.
-And then there was the frustration of needed to ford the same knee-high, muddy river three separate times, because the Arizona Trail kept switching which side of the river it was going to be on.
+And then there was the frustration of having to ford the same knee-high, muddy river three separate times, because the Arizona Trail kept switching which side of the river it ran along.

 I swear I forded this same ice cold river three times!

-At least the sky was blue and the afternoon warmed up into the mid-50s.
-Yet just as I was starting to appreciate being back outdoors, we seemed to walk into the most insane mud ever.
+At least the sky was blue, and the afternoon warmed into the mid-50s.
+Yet just as I started to appreciate being back outdoors, we walked into the most insane mud.
 Comparing it to thick peanut butter or pancake batter would be an understatement.

-There was just miles and miles of mud, and it would clump up onto our shoes so thickly that it was hard to even move after just a few steps.
-Every 30 seconds or so, I would have to stop and use my poles (or a nearby rock) to try to scrape the mud off my soles just to keep it from pull my ridiculously heavy shoes straight off my feet.
+There were just miles and miles of mud, and it would clump onto our shoes so thickly that it was hard to even move after just a few steps.
+Every 30 seconds or so, I would have to stop and use my poles (or a nearby rock) to try to scrape the mud off my soles to keep it from pulling my ridiculously heavy shoes straight off my feet.

 Mud!!!!

-The mud was slowing my pace down to a mere 1.75 miles per hour!
-It was just so frustrating and absurd, and want to laugh and cry at the same time.
+The mud slowed my pace to a mere 1.75 miles per hour!
+It was so frustrating and absurd that I wanted to laugh and cry simultaneously.
 I was expending so much effort and going barely anywhere.

-Prior AZT thru-hikers told me I’d be flying once I got above the Mogollon Rim and pushing 25-mile days no problem.
-And maybe that was true when the trail was dry, but not today.
+Prior AZT thru-hikers told me I’d be flying once I got above the Mogollon Rim.
+They promised the opportunity to push 25-mile days without a problem.
+Maybe that was true when the trail was dry, but not today.
 It was 100% exhausting and demoralizing.

 So much worse than it looks